 Learn what causes stainless steel to rust so you can keep your stainless appliances looking their best.

 What Is Stainless Steel?

-Traditional steel is made from a combination of iron and carbon, giving it the impressive strength that is needed for heavy-duty engineering and construction.
-Stainless steel is a type of steel that has the unique ability to resist most stains and corrosion thanks to the addition of between 10 to 30 percent chromium.
-This invisible layer of chromium helps to protect the material from exposure to heat, moisture, and chemicals, making it a superior finish for household appliances.
+Stainless steel is a type of steel that resists most stains and corrosion, thanks to the addition of 10 to 30 percent chromium.
+This invisible layer of chromium helps protect the material from heat, moisture, and chemicals, which makes stainless steel a superior finish for household appliances.

-When normal steel is exposed to oxygen it reacts to form ferric oxide, giving it the traditional rust color.
-Because of its chemical structure, the ferric oxide may fall or be scraped off, revealing a fresh layer of steel although the cycle will likely continue.
-When stainless steel is exposed to oxygen however, the chromium molecules combine with it to form a thin layer of chromium oxide which prevents further oxidation.
-As long as there are sufficient volumes of chromium and oxygen, if minor damage or exposure should occur a new layer will form over top to effectively heal itself.
+When normal steel is exposed to oxygen, it reacts to form ferric oxide, giving it the traditional rust color.
+But when stainless steel is exposed to oxygen, the chromium molecules react by forming a thin layer of chromium oxide, which prevents further oxidation.
+As long as there are sufficient volumes of chromium and oxygen, stainless steel effectively heals itself from minor damage, making it rust-resistant.

 Why Does Stainless Steel Rust?